Assassin's Creed (comic series): Trial by Fire

-In 1692, during the Salem witch trials, Tom meets novice Assassin Jennifer Querry, who was assigned by the Brotherhood to aid him in the hunt for the Piece of Eden.
-Jennifer explains that the entire town of Salem was engulfed by mass hysteria and paranoia after several girls inexplicably became ill and started having seizures; while most residents blamed the incident on witchcraft, both the Assassins and Templars realized a Piece of Eden was responsible and came to retrieve it.
-Jennifer takes Tom to the place where the sick children and women accused of witchcraft are being held, finding them to be imprisoned in cages.
-They rescue a mute boy, David, and a girl named Dorothy Osborne, who claims that she can lead them to the Piece of Eden.
-Meanwhile, the Templars Samuel Parris and William Stoughton are revealed to have been secretly following the Assassins, planning to steal the Piece of Eden from them once they find it, and they incite a riot at the hospital to draw them out.
-As an angry mob storms the building, Tom realizes Dorothy led him to a dead end and threatens her life.
-After a brief struggle, Dorothy becomes possessed by an unknown entity, leading Tom to realize that Dorothy herself is the Piece of Eden.
+In 1692, Tom travels to Salem, Massachusetts, and meets local Assassin Jennifer Querry, who explains that the town was engulfed by mass hysteria and paranoia after several girls became inexplicably ill.
+While most residents blamed the incident on witchcraft, the Templars realized that a Piece of Eden was responsible and started the witch trials as a cover to search for it.
+Determined to find the artifact before the Templars, Tom and Jennifer break into a warehouse where those accused of witchcraft are imprisoned.
+They free a mute boy, David, and a girl named Dorothy Osborne, who claims that she can lead them to the Piece of Eden.
+Meanwhile, the Templars Samuel Parris and William Stoughton, alerted to the Assassins' arrival, decide to use them to find the Piece of Eden.
+Against Parris' protests, Stoughton incites the Salem townsfolk to attack the Assassins, forcing them, David, and Dorothy to escape.
+During the struggle, Tom threatens Dorothy's life after realizing she lied, only for the girl to become possessed by an unknown entity, revealing that Dorothy herself is the Piece of Eden.
 In the present, Charlotte struggles to remain synchronized with Tom due to the latter's brutal methods, and the Assassins argue over Joseph's loyalty.
-Believing that he will betray their location to the Templars, the team decides to relocate, loading the Animus into a van to allow Charlotte to continue reliving Tom's memories.
+Believing that he will betray their location to the Templars, the team decides to abandon their hideout, taking the Animus with them.